12 Objects I’m Loving Lately

 A lot of J. Crew’s catalogue consists of perfect classics, and their “long-sleeve everyday cashmere crewneck sweater” is no exception.
 However, not all of the colors it comes in could strictly be considered “classic”!

-At my behest as part of a financial domination scene (I’m sensing a theme…), Matt bought me one in “lustrous blue,” and later bought me another one in “neon fuchsia.”
+At my behest as part of a financial domination scene (I’m sensing a theme…), mb bought me one in “lustrous blue,” and later bought me another one in “neon fuchsia.”
 Words cannot describe how vividly-hued these sweaters are; in fact, even photos cannot truly capture the brightness.
 They are what Gala Darling would call “eye-gouging.”
 They are also supremely warm, divinely comfy, and ultra-versatile.
 I’m sure I’ll be wearing them all winter, and hopefully for several more winters to come.

 Vintage silk floral-print robe